Jacob-A-Scott/Personal-Website/_posts/2023-12-22-AI-vs-Machine-Learning.md

 ---
 layout: post
-title: "AI vs. Machine Learning - What's the Difference?"
+title: "AI vs. Machine Learning: What's the Difference?"
 description: "A brief writeup on the overlap and distinction between two of the buzziest topics of our time."
 date:   2023-12-22
-image:  '/images/ai-vs-ml.jpg'
+image:  '/images/ai_vs_ml.jpg'
 tags:
   - "ai"
   - "ml"